johnamdickson/portfolio-project-2/README.md

   - The *New Game* functioned as expected, commencing a new game after hiding the outcome message and blurred background div.<br><br>

 ### Testing User Stories
+In order to test children's responses to the site, I asked my two daughters Issey(9) and Sienna(6) to partake in the test by playing each other at the game.
+I also requested my wife to join in for a game with each child to subjectively assess the adult user goals.
 #### Adult User Goals
 - **I want to promote my child's development of their visual perceptual skills, including their ability to match two objects that are the same (visual discrimination) and their ability to remember visual information (visual memory).**
   - The site